 - The objects drain all available RAM on a target device;

 - The objects contain duplicate states which can be extracted and shared between multiple objects;

 - Many groups of objects could be replaced by a few shared objects once the extrinsic state is removed;

 - The application doesn’t depend on object identity.
-Since flyweight objects are shared, conceptually distinct objects could be considered as the same object.
+Since flyweight objects are shared, conceptually distinct objects could be considered the same object.